 She was just 54 years old.

-Mother Priscilla Presley confirmed the news tonight, writing in a statement, "It is with a heavy heart that I must share the devastating news that my beautiful daughter Lisa Marie has left us.
+Mother Priscilla Presley confirmed the news last night, writing in a statement, "It is with a heavy heart that I must share the devastating news that my beautiful daughter Lisa Marie has left us.
 She was the most passionate, strong and loving woman I have ever known."